QiQiHappyDog/LM317_power_supply_to_STM32/README.md

 # High-Reliability 3.3V Power Supply for STM32

+## Notice
+* **Note:** The theoretical explanations inside the attached report may not be 100% accurate, but the LTspice simulations and physical hardware experiments work perfectly.

 ## Overview
 This repository contains the design, simulation, and hardware implementation of a highly reliable 3.3V power supply module optimized for the **STM32L432K** microcontroller.

-Designed in response to the Monash Embedded System Solution (MESS) requirements, the circuit utilizes an **LM317** linear voltage regulator.
+The circuit utilizes an **LM317** linear voltage regulator.
 It focuses on delivering a precise voltage output while ensuring long-term hardware safety, high noise immunity, and stability under dynamic active loads (simulating STM32 clock switching at 1 MHz and 80 MHz).

 ## Key Specifications
 * **Input Voltage Range:** 6V to 8V nominal (Tested safe up to $\pm$16V).